justaguyalways/justaguyalways.github.io/index.md

   "ToxVidLM: A Multimodal Framework for Toxicity Detection in Code-Mixed Videos" accepted at the **Findings of ACL 2024**.
 See you in **Thailand**!

 **_November 2024_**: Paper titled
 "HateThaiSent: Sentiment-Aided Hate Speech Detection in Thai Language" accepted at **IEEE Transactions on Computational Social Systems (IEEE TCSS)**.
-This work was done as part of my research internship at [**KMITL, Thailand**](https://www.kmitl.ac.th/).
+This work was done as part of my research internship at [KMITL, Thailand](https://www.kmitl.ac.th/).

 **_May 2023_**: Paper titled
 "APTSumm at BioLaySumm Task 1: Biomedical Breakdown, Improving Readability by Relevancy Based Selection"